When To List Your Home In Vista

 How far in advance should I begin repairs and staging?

-How do Vista’s microclimate patterns affect my launch?
+How does Vista’s climate affect my launch?